jshores281/Restful_API_model-1/readme.md

 # RestFUL API model test

-- Restful API model standardized for RESTful API backends.
+- Standardized model for RESTful API.

 - This is a test run on making a fully functioning restful api with falcon, sqlalchemy, marshmellow and mysql.